Voycawojka/calligro/README.md

 # Use case
 Calligro is useful when you need to draw a custom font stored as a spritesheet.
 Pixelart font would be a good use.

-If you want to convert an existing truetype font into a bitmap font, try one of those tools instead:
+If you only want to convert an existing truetype font into a bitmap font, you can also try one of those tools instead:
 - [AngelCode's BMFont](https://www.angelcode.com/products/bmfont/)
 - [Hiero](https://github.com/libgdx/libgdx/wiki/Hiero)
 - [ShoeBox](http://renderhjs.net/shoebox/)